‘Virginia Woolf,’ ‘Goldbergs’ star George Segal dies at 87

 “Today we lost a legend.
 It was a true honor being a small part of George Segal’s amazing legacy,” said “Goldbergs” creator Adam Goldberg, who based the show on his 1980s childhood.
 “By pure fate, I ended up casting the perfect person to play Pops.
 Just like my grandfather, George was a kid at heart with a magical spark.”

-In his leading-man prime, he played a stuffy intellectual opposite Barbra Streisand’s freewheeling prostitute in 1970’s “The Owl and the Pussycat;” a cheating husband opposite Glenda Jackson in 1973’s “A Touch of Class;” a hopeless gambler opposite Elliot Gould in director Robert Altman’s 1974 “California Split;” and a bank-robbing suburbanite opposite Jane Fonda in 1977’s “Fun with Dick and Jane.”
+In his Hollywood prime, he played a stuffy intellectual opposite Barbra Streisand’s freewheeling prostitute in 1970’s “The Owl and the Pussycat;” a cheating husband opposite Glenda Jackson in 1973’s “A Touch of Class;” a hopeless gambler opposite Elliot Gould in director Robert Altman’s 1974 “California Split;” and a bank-robbing suburbanite opposite Jane Fonda in 1977’s “Fun with Dick and Jane.”

 Groomed to be a handsome leading man, Segal’s profile had been rising steadily since his first movie, 1961’s “The Young Doctors” in which he had ninth billing.
 His first starring performance came in “King Rat” as a nefarious inmate at a Japanese prison camp during World War II.

-In “Virginia Woolf,” he played Nick, one half of a young couple invited over for drinks and to witness the bitterness and frustration of a middle aged couple.
+In “Virginia Woolf,” he played Nick, one half of a young couple invited over for drinks and to witness the bitterness and frustration of a middle-aged couple.

 Director Mike Nichols needed someone who would get the approval of star Elizabeth Taylor, and turned to Segal when Robert Redford turned him down.

-According to Nichols’ biographer Mark Harris, Segal was “close young enough to the young god he needed to be for Elizabeth, and witty enough and funny enough to deal with all that humiliation.”
+According to Nichols’ biographer Mark Harris, the director said Segal was “close enough to the young god he needed to be for Elizabeth, and witty enough and funny enough to deal with all that humiliation.”

 “Then I got a little older,” he said in a 1998 interview.
 “I started playing urban father roles.
 And that guy sort of turned into Chevy Chase, and after that there was really no place to go.”